 Substances entering the ear

-If you regularly get water in an ear then this may provide moisture for germs to grow.
+If you regularly get water in an ear (eg, from swimming) then this may provide moisture for germs to grow and increase the risk of otitis externa.
 It may also cause itching.
 You may then scratch or poke the ear.
 This can damage the skin in the ear canal and cause inflammation.
 Inflamed skin can quickly become infected.
 A vicious circle may then develop.
 The inflammation and infection cause more itch, you then scratch more, which then can makes things worse.

 If you get shampoo, hairspray or other products into your ear this may have the same effect and may be worse, as the chemicals may additionally irritate the sensitive skin of the canal.

 Otitis externa is much more common in regular swimmers, due to water getting into the ear canal.
 In fact, otitis externa is sometimes called swimmer's ear.
-It is more likely if you are swimming in water which isn't clean, such as ponds.
+It is more likely to occur if you are swimming in open water which isn't clean, such as rivers, lakes or ponds.

 Eczema or psoriasis may affect the ear canal and make the skin inflamed and flaky.
 If this happens then otitis externa is more likely.